• Skip to primary navigation

 Peking duck is a showstopper, no debate there.

-This iconic Chinese delicacy, with its crispy skin and succulent meat, makes for an unforgettable meal.
+This iconic Chinese delicacy, with its crispy skin and juicy meat, makes for an unforgettable meal.

 However, the real magic happens when you pair it with the perfect side dishes.

-These combos elevate the dining experience from great to downright unforgettable.
+These combos improve the dining experience from great to downright unforgettable.

 Whether you're hosting a dinner party or looking to spice up your weeknight dinner routine, selecting the right accompaniments is key.